dineshr93/todo/README.md

 ### Installing

-- Add the binary to your environment path and use it
+- Rename the binary to todo Add the binary to your environment path and use it.
+(Releases)[https://github.com/dineshr93/todo/releases]

 ### Executing program